 - 1. The statements of fact contained in this report are true and correct. - 2.
 The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions, and are my/our personal, impartial and unbiased professional analyses, opinions, and conclusions. - 3.
 I/We have no present or prospective interest in the property that is the subject of this report and no personal interest with respect to the parties involved. - 4.
 I have no bias with respect to the property that is the subject of this report or to the parties involved with this assignment. - 5.
 My/Our engagement in this assignment was not contingent upon developing or reporting predetermined results. - 6.
 My/Our compensation for completing this assignment is not contingent upon the development or reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - 7.
 My/Our analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - 8.
-Kresta Fansler has made a personal inspection of the property that is the subject of this report.
-Bruce Schenck did not make an inspection. - 9.
+I/We have made a personal inspection of the property that is the subject of this report. - 9.
 No one provided significant real property or personal property appraisal assistance to the person(s) signing this report. - 10.
 I/We certify that this appraisal assignment was not based on a requested minimum valuation, a specific valuation or the approval of a loan. - 11.
 My/Our analyses, opinions, and conclusions were developed and this report has been prepared, in conformity with the requirements of the Code of Professional Ethics and the Standards of Professional Appraisal Practice of the Appraisal Institute. - 12.
 The use of this report is subject to the requirements of the Appraisal Institute relating to review by its duly authorized representatives. - 13.
 As of the date of this report, Bruce E. Schenck has completed the requirements of the Continuing Education Program of the Appraisal Institute. - 14.
-As of the date of this report, Kresta A. Fansler has completed the Standards and Ethics Education Requirement of the Appraisal Institute for Candidates for Designation. - 15.
-We have performed services, as an appraiser or in any other capacity, regarding the property that is the subject of this report within the three-year period immediately preceding acceptance of this assignment.
-The client is aware of this service.
+I have performed services, as an appraiser, regarding the property that is the subject of this report within the three-year period immediately preceding acceptance of this assignment.
+The client is aware of this previous service.